JNComputingLIFE/LlaqeNDCApp/README.md

 # LlaqeNDCApp
-Laravel Drug Search App, with Breeze for Authentication, Livewire, and Profile Funcionality
+Laravel Drug Search App, with Breeze for Authentication, Livewire, and Profile+export Functionality

 ````markdown